jakazmie/AIDays/IntelligentApps/01-CustomVisionService-ImageClassification/README.md

 # Building a custom image classification solution with Custom Vision Service
 In this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.

+The Custom Vision Service is an Azure Cognitive Service that lets you build custom image classifiers.
+It makes it easy and fast to build, deploy, and improve an image classifier.
+The Custom Vision Service provides a REST API and a web interface to upload your images and train the classifier.

+The Custom Vision Service works best when the item you're trying to classify is prominent in your image.

+Few images are required to create a classifier or detector.
+50 images per class are enough to start your prototype.
+The methods Custom Vision Service uses are robust to differences, which allows you to start prototyping with so little data.
+This means Custom Vision Service is not well suited to scenarios where you want to detect subtle differences.
+For example, minor cracks or dents in quality assurance scenarios.

 The lab is designed to be instructor guided.
 In addition to walking you through the lab's steps, the instructor will explain key concepts and as necessary deep dive into technical details.

 Don't hesitate to ask questions !